 Dine at Helga’s Folly

-We were looking for somewhere special to celebrate New Year’s Eve in Kandy and this is what popped up when did the usual searches.
+We were looking for somewhere special to celebrate New Year’s Eve in Kandy and Helga’s Folly is what popped up when did the usual searches.
 Helga de Silva Blow is a larger-than-life woman who runs this unique Kandy hotel created in the 1930s where the décor has to be seen to be believed.
-Have a look at Helga’s folly website, just to hear their rendition of the Owl and the Pussy Cat!
+Have a look at their website, just to hear their rendition of the Owl and the Pussy Cat!

 Celebrity visitors have flocked here over the decades, from Vivien Leigh and Mahatma Gandhi to the Stereophonics (who wrote a song “Madame Helga” inspired by their stay here).
 We only had dinner at Helga’s Folly but it was an unforgettable experience.